 On August 16, 2019, the Company announced that the 3-D seismic data acquisition program at the Mount Evans project in Kansas was complete.
 The seismic survey covered 10 square miles out of the 121 square mile Area of Mutual Interest that the Company shares with Shelby Resources LLC.
 Historical production from nine nearby wells has averaged more than 170,000 barrels per well from the Pawnee Sandstone.
-On December 4, 2019, the Company announced that the first drill target in the Mount Evans Project was selected.
-The 3D seismic interpretation generated three different tier one target areas plus several other areas of interest that require further evaluation.
 On December 17, 2019, the Company announced that the first well at the Company's Mt.
 Evans Project was spudded and surface casing was successfully set at a depth of 1,451 feet.